Alcohol and drugs - What about the family?

 - to look at the role of blame and guilt both in yourself and others in the family and the impact that has.

-- to develop your own self-confidence and assertiveness, so that you are able to prevent the addict from imposing their will on you.
+- to develop your self-confidence and assertiveness, so that you can prevent the addict from imposing their will on you.

 In making change for yourself, you may have the knock-on effect of getting the substance misuser more in touch with himself/herself, eventually bringing about their own changes.
 This might not work and they may never change, but you may at least be able to improve the quality of your own life and the lives of other family members.